 From the bridge over the water, you have a great view of the habitats below.
 Continue across the bridge and turn left to walk around the end of the lake.
 Once heading back around the other side, take the steps down, and a small trail left that leads to a boardwalk through the wetlands.
 There are some lovely views from here and if you’re lucky you’ll see all kinds of birds.

 Continue over the lake and head right back towards the car park and Ginger Garden.
 Near the waterfall, head up on the track towards the Bandstand Gazebo.

 Before reaching the Gazebo you’ll find a small cactus garden, or Sun Garden, which is worth briefly walking through.
 As you head upwards you’ll soon see the famous Bandstand Gazebo sitting prettily at the top of the hill.

 After admiring the gazebo, check out the bonsai nearby before reaching the Sundial Garden.
-This is signed to look like a formal Victorian Garden with complete symmetry and the sundial in the middle.
+This is designed to look like a formal Victorian Garden with complete symmetry and a sundial in the middle.
 If it’s sunny, check it out to see if it gives the correct time!
 When we were there it was very accurate.
 I suspect it always is.

 From the Sundial Garden, head down to the Gardens Heritage Museum.

 This museum, like the others, is free to get in and has nice air conditioning.
 The museum itself is of moderate interest but has one fun interactive exhibit where you can scroll through time to see the evolution of the garden.

 Opposite the Heritage Museum is the CDL Green Gallery.
 This is very text-heavy and gives information about the global climate agreements and the targets of various counties.
 There is a tiny box squished in the corner at the end that tells you what you personally can do to help reduce your climate emissions and help the environment.